Mister-SOSA/stl-measure.py/README.md

 # stl-measure.py | STL 3D Model Measurement Tool

-A very simple Python module which allows you to quickly get the measurements of a 3D STL Model file.
+A simple, easy to use Python module which allows you to quickly measure STL files.

 ## ⚙️ Installation